 In the Senate, Democrats and independents who caucus with them maintain a slim 51-49 majority over Republicans.
 Unlike the House, where all seats are up for election every two years, Senate terms are six years, with only one-third of seats up for election every two years.
-Of the seats up this year, CPR currently rates 14 Solid Democrat, 10 Solid Republican, five Likely Democrat or Lean Democrat and two Likely Republican or Lean Republican.
-Three seats are rated Toss Up (see Exhibit 2).
-Importantly, Nevada Sen. Jacky Rosen's race has recently moved from a Toss-Up to Lean Democrat, following the broader trend of tightening Senate races in battleground states.
-Nevertheless, this breakdown inherently puts the Democrat's majority at risk.
+Of the seats up this year, CPR currently rates 14 Solid Democrat, 10 Solid Republican, five Likely Democrat or Lean Democrat and three Likely Republican or Lean Republican.
+Two seats are rated Toss Up (see Exhibit 2).
+Importantly, CPR recently moved Montana Sen. Jon Tester's race to Lean Republican from Toss-Up after polling showed a five-point average lead for Republican Tim Sheehy.
+The development in the Montana Senate race and the overall breakdown inherently puts the Democrats' majority at risk.
 The retirement of Sen. Joe Manchin (D-WV) opens a seat in a state where Trump won 69% of the vote in 2020.
-The retirement of Sen. Kyrsten Sinema (I-AZ) opens another seat in a state that Biden won by a narrow 10,000 votes in 2020.
-Lastly, the retirement of Michigan Democrat Senator Debbie Stabenow sets up a potential party flip in another swing state.
+The retirement of Sen. Kyrsten Sinema (I-AZ) opens another seat in a state that Biden won by just 10,000 votes in 2020.
+Lastly, the retirement of Michigan Democrat Sen. Debbie Stabenow sets up another seat with a potential party flip, now rated as a Toss Up, in another swing state.